STEM Camp at Methodist University

 More than 97% of MU students receive some form of financial aid, with the University offering more than $24 million annually to students for scholarships.
 If a student is active military, family of active military, or a veteran, they may also qualify for MU’s military education benefits.

-Interested in Methodist University’s General Science Education (9-12) program?
+Interested in Methodist University’s Educational Studies with a concentration in Science Education major?

 Major Requirements